 These days, my specialties tend to be health (natural health, nursing, dementia care, insurance, software for healthcare pros) and marketing (copywriting, content marketing, etc.).
 I’m also happy to write more frequently in the travel industry.

 That’s a tricky one.
 It depends on the quality of the content.
 In general, I can say that if your copy’s weak, I’ll recommend starting from scratch, and really digging into my research and discovery step so I can get that copy strong for you.
-If you’re on the right track, which I see a lot,* then it’s likely that my copy coaching will get you the best value.
+If you’re on the right track, which I see a lot,* then it’s likely that my optimizing service or my copy coaching will get you the best value.

 *This is because many of my inquiries come from Copyblogger... and if you know about Copyblogger, then you’re familiar with best practices.
 Could be all you need is help nailing the art and science (no joke—there’s a science to it) of speaking to your prospects’ deepest needs... so they click your buttons and buy your stuff.